-Aerostructures and Engineering Services has facilities based in six countries, including five manufacturing and engineering sites, located in Canada (Montréal), the United Kingdom (Belfast), Mexico (Querétaro), Morocco (Casablanca) and India (Bangalore).
-Two aerostructures after-market service centres are located in the United States (Dallas) and the United Kingdom (Belfast).
+Aerostructures and Engineering Services has facilities based in five countries, including four manufacturing and engineering sites, located in Canada (Montréal), the United Kingdom (Belfast), Mexico (Querétaro) and Morocco (Casablanca).
+Two aerostructures aftermarket service centres are located in the United States (Dallas) and the United Kingdom (Belfast).
 The global headquarters of Aerostructures and Engineering Services are located in Montréal, Québec, Canada.

-Aerostructures and Engineering Services provides products and services in the following areas: the design, build and after-market services for complex composite and metallic aerostructures, including engine nacelles, cockpits, fuselage sub-assemblies and components, wing sub-assemblies and components; the design build and after-market services for system components, including electrical harnesses, tubing components and high pressure ducting components; and engineering solutions including ground testing and flight test outfitting activities, aircraft structures design and stress analysis.
+Aerostructures and Engineering Services provides products and services in the following areas: the design, build and aftermarket services for complex composite and metallic aerostructures, including engine nacelles, cockpits, fuselage sub-assemblies and components, wing sub-assemblies and components; the design build and aftermarket services for system components, including electrical harnesses and tubing components; and engineering solutions including ground testing and flight test outfitting activities, aircraft structures design and stress analysis.

-Information about products and services offered by Aerostructures and Engineering Services can be found in the section entitled "Aerostructures and Engineering Services - Profile" and on page 86 of the Corporation's MD&A, which page is incorporated by reference herein.
+Information about products and services offered by Aerostructures and Engineering Services can be found in the section entitled "Aerostructures and Engineering Services - Profile" on page 77 of the Corporation's MD&A, which page is incorporated by reference herein.

 Aerostructures and Engineering Services has a worldwide customer base composed of aircraft OEMs, engine manufacturers and aircraft operators as well as aerostructure suppliers.
-The principal market for Aerostructures and Engineering Services are aircraft OEMs both internally and externally.
+The principal market for Aerostructures and Engineering Services are civil aircraft OEMs both internally and externally.
 Internally, Aerostructures and Engineering Services provides major structural components to Business Aircraft and Commercial Aircraft programs.
 Externally, Aerostructures and Engineering Services offers mainly structural components and engine nacelles.

 Products and engineering services are delivered by Aerostructures and Engineering Services directly to its customers in North America, Europe and Asia.
-Marketing of Aerostructures and Engineering Services products and services is provided primarily through its facilities located in Canada (Montréal) and the United Kingdom (Belfast).
+Business Development of Aerostructures and Engineering Services products and services is provided primarily through its facilities located in Canada and the United Kingdom.

 Aerostructures and Engineering Services has world class design, manufacture and service capabilities for wings, cockpit, fuselages (including doors), nacelles and other aerostructure components.
-Aerostructures and Engineering Services is one of a few suppliers with design and build capability for complete wings in composite materials, such as for the C Series wings.
+Aerostructures and Engineering Services is one of a few suppliers with design and build capability for complete wings in composite materials, such as for all composite wings for the C Series aircraft program.
 Aerostructures and Engineering Services' competitive environment is very fragmented and diversified, with many submarkets.
-Aerostructures and Engineering Services is largely focused as an internal supplier to Bombardier aircraft programs.
-For Bombardier work packages, Aerostructures and Engineering Services bids against external Tier 1 and Tier 2 suppliers to ensure that it continuously improves and achieves competitiveness from a cost and technology innovation standpoint.
+Aerostructures and Engineering Services is largely focused as an internal supplier to Bombardier aircraft programs and is benchmarked against external Tier 1 and Tier 2 suppliers to ensure it is competitive.

-Production Methods
+Aerospace Production Methods

-Business Aircraft products are manufactured in Bombardier production facilities located in Canada (Montréal and Toronto), the United States (Wichita), the United Kingdom (Belfast), Mexico (Querétaro) and Morocco (Casablanca) while Commercial Aircraft products are manufactured in Bombardier production facilities located in Canada (Mirabel, Toronto and North Bay), the United Kingdom (Belfast), Mexico (Querétaro) and Morocco (Casablanca).
+Business Aircraft products are manufactured in its production facilities located in Canada (Montréal and Toronto) and the United States (Wichita) whereas Commercial Aircraft products are manufactured in its production facilities located in Canada (Mirabel and Montréal).
 Operations conducted in those facilities vary from manufacturing and assembly of aircraft components and parts to final aircraft assembly, interior finishing, painting and pre-flight activities.

-Aerostructures and Engineering Services activities take place at its facilities in Canada (Montréal), the United Kingdom (Belfast), Mexico (Querétaro), Morocco (Casablanca), the United States (Dallas) and India (Bangalore).
+Aerostructures and Engineering Services activities take place at its facilities in Canada (Montréal), the United Kingdom (Belfast), Mexico (Querétaro), Morocco (Casablanca) and the United States (Dallas).
 Operations conducted in these facilities vary from design, manufacturing and aftermarket services to engineering services including experimental and ground testing, tooling and a range of services to support testing of new aircraft programs.